 - Prairie Island Tribal Court

-Selected Publications and Honors:
+Selected Publications & Presentations:

 - The Digital Death Conundrum: How Federal and State Laws Prevent Fiduciaries from Managing Digital Property, 68 U. Miami L. Rev. 385 (2014)